 It does not matter what is happening around me.
 God is not altered by my circumstances.
 The nature of God’s goodness can not be moved.
 He remains good, always (Psalm 100:5).

 But how can God still be good, when he let _____ happen?
 That is probably the most common question we have all wrestled with.
 It is the question that threatened to rock my trust in God this weekend.
 It is this question, with a somewhat elusive answer, that prevents many from being able to put their trust in God.
-They simply can not wrap their mind around being able to trust a God that could let bad things happen.
+We simply can not wrap our mind around being able to trust a God that could let bad things happen.

 Again, I have to anchor myself in truth.
 Here is what I know: God is just (2 Thessalonians 1:6).
 He is a just judge.
 He is not corrupt.
 He does not pardon the guilty while judging the innocent.
 He judges the guilty.
 Every wrongdoing must be atoned for (including all of the bad things that happen).